 - 1. Competitor(s): An individual who is registered to compete in a US Sailing Championship event. - 2.
-Event: Any US Sailing Championship event where minor sailors will compete. - 3.
+Event: Any US Sailing Championship event, or qualifier for a US Sailing Championship event, where minor sailors will compete. - 3.
 Event Participant: All coaches, medical staff, officials, organizers, vendors, media members, and volunteers who are registered or credentialed to work at an Event. - 4.
-Organization Exclusion List: A database of individuals whose status (banned, suspended, or administrative hold) has been formally communicated to US Sailing by the Center, as well as any individuals banned or suspended through US Sailing's own judicial process. - 5.
+Organization Exclusion List: A database of individuals whose status (banned, suspended, or jurisdictional hold) has been formally communicated to US Sailing by the Center, as well as any individuals banned or suspended through US Sailing's own judicial process. - 5.
 SafeSport Training: The SafeSport Trained Core course and any applicable Refresher courses.